Robert James Eaton

-Robert James "Bob" Eaton (born 13 February 1940) is an American businessman, who was Chairman and former CEO of Chrysler Corporation.
+Robert James "Bob" Eaton (born February 13, 1940) is an American businessman.
+He served as chairman and chief executive officer of Chrysler Corporation.

 Early life

-Eaton was born in Buena Vista, Colorado and grew up in Arkansas City, Kansas.
+Eaton was born in Buena Vista, Colorado and was raised in Arkansas City, Kansas.
 He graduated with a B.S. degree in mechanical engineering from the University of Kansas in 1963.
-He was in the Kappa Sigma Fraternity.
+He was a member of Kappa Sigma fraternity.

 Career

-Upon graduation he joined General Motors and in 1973 he was made chief engineer of GM's new front wheel drive X-body cars.
-In 1982 he was promoted to vice-president of advanced engineering before being named president of GM Europe in 1988.
-It was here that Chrysler Corporation CEO Lee Iacocca found Eaton and hired him to be his successor as CEO.
-This was controversial at the time, because Bob Lutz was the expected successor to the CEO position, and Iacocca later indicated that he indeed felt that Lutz would have been the better choice as his successor.
+Eaton joined General Motors upon graduation.
+In 1973, he was appointed chief engineer of GM's new front-wheel-drive X-body cars.
+In 1982 he was promoted to the post of vice president of advanced engineering before being named president of GM Europe in 1988.
+Chrysler Corporation CEO Lee Iacocca found Eaton and hired him to be his successor as CEO.
+This was a controversial decision because Bob Lutz had been Iacocca's expected successor.
+Iacocca later admitted that Lutz would have been the better choice as his successor.

-Eaton was the Chairman and CEO of Chrysler from 1993 until 1998.
+Eaton was the chairman and CEO of Chrysler from 1993 until 1998.
 In that position, he was responsible for the sale of Chrysler Corporation to Daimler-Benz, which formed DaimlerChrysler.

 Eaton was elected as a member into the National Academy of Engineering (NAE) in 1989 for leading design and development of modern front-wheel-drive, body-frame-integral automobiles and for introducing advanced automotive manufacturing techniques.
 He was also a chairman of the NAE.